 The second approach is with Single-Sign-On (SSO).
 SSO allows organizations to require that their users log in to their Google or Microsoft account in order to get access to seoClarity.
 This level of authentication is great since IT teams can centrally control access to their enterprise applications.
 SSO also reduces the potential of data breaches, and it leverages existing security features like two-factor authentication setup within your organization.

-The third approach is similar to SSO, which is SAML authentication services.
-Some organizations have implemented an SAML solution to provide an authentication service that is independent of any systems they use. seoClarity can integrate with any SAML, such as Okta.
+The third approach is similar to SSO, which is SAML 2.0 authentication services.
+(SAML is short for Security Assertion Markup Language.)
+Some organizations have implemented a SAML solution to provide an authentication service that is independent of any systems they use. seoClarity operates on SAML 2.0 and can integrate with any SAML, such as Okta.

 Any of these approaches to user authentication still requires that the seoClarity administrator add the user to the seoClarity platform in the first place.
 From there, the desired authentication method can be used to gain access.